 When considering the average homeowners insurance cost, it's important to understand the factors that influence pricing, including replacement cost and personal property coverage.
 Accurately estimating these costs helps determine appropriate coverage limits and ensure your policy reflects the actual value of your home and belongings.

-3. Liability Coverage: Homeowners should take care not to limit the assessment of their needs to the tangible.
-Additional risks that may affect your home, such as liability, is equally important.
+- Liability Coverage: Homeowners should take care not to limit the assessment of their needs to the tangible.
+Additional risks that may affect your home, such as liability, are equally important.

-Be sure to discuss coverage options with your agent to obtain a more accurate estimate of home insurance rates from various insurance companies.
+Be sure to discuss coverage options with your agent to obtain a more accurate estimate of home insurance rates from various home insurance providers.
 Due diligence will ensure you not only get your money's worth, but also have adequate protection.

 What does a home insurance rate include?